Fedutin22/replit-driving-school/replit.md

 **Security:**
 - `upsertUser` validates email uniqueness and rejects conflicts to prevent account takeover
 - OIDC authentication preserves existing user roles during login instead of overwriting with default role
+- **Account Unification:** When a user logs in via OIDC but already exists as local auth user (same email), the system merges the accounts by:
+  - Checking for existing user by OIDC sub claim first
+  - If not found, checking by email to find local auth users
+  - Using the existing user's ID instead of creating a new account
+  - Updating session claims.sub to match the unified user ID for consistency across both auth methods
+  - This allows seamless switching between OIDC and local auth while preserving user data and role
 - Role-based access control enforced on all admin-only endpoints
+- Session registration capacity enforcement: `registerForSession` validates schedule exists, checks for duplicate registration, and verifies available capacity before allowing registration

 ### Database Schema